DataBranner/AlgorithmPlay/python_dynamic/README.md

 The program first calculates the answer as a combinatorics problem: number of paths = `C(X+Y, X)` and then enumerates all the solutions and counts them.
 For `X+Y < 11`, the time required for the enumeration component on my computer is unreasonably long.

+In truth, neither of these solutions is being done as expected in the Laakman book — the solution is supposed to involve dynamic programming.

 Finally, the program confirms that the combinatoric and enumerated solutions are the same.

 [end]